What's it like to demonstrate the risk as it relates to an investor's entire portfolio? Advisors leverage Riskalyze to do just that.

 It's more than examining a single account; it's analyzing them in light of each other, thus equipping you with greater tools, yet still with an easy to understand interface for simplicity.
 Below are just a few of the main best practices.

 Quick Tip: To add additional accounts to an existing portfolio, scroll to the bottom of the portfolio and click "Add Account".
+See an example in the Working with Client Portfolios KB article.

 Multiple accounts in a single portfolio allow you, the advisor, to construct each account for a given purpose (retirement, grandkids 529 accounts, etc.).
 It also works beautifully with the client's Risk Number.
 Simply create each account with each specific objective in mind and align the overall portfolio with the investor's Risk Number.
 For more information: Goal-Based Objectives.